- The Academic Program

 - Seniors must complete work in all courses — five courses are required each semester — and an F must be taken care of in a manner satisfactory to the probation committee and the teacher before a diploma is granted.
 One-semester classes must be passed for the semester.
 Year-long classes must be passed for the full year.

-- Students enrolled in an Advanced Placement (AP) course who fail to sit for the AP examination will not receive a final grade or credit for the course unless a satisfactory equivalent for the AP exam is approved by the teacher, the department chair, assistant principal and principal.
+- Students enrolled in an Advanced Placement (AP) course who fail to sit for the AP examination will not receive a final grade or credit for the course unless a satisfactory equivalent for the AP exam is approved by the teacher, the department chair, assistant division head and division head.
 The student must then carry out this alternate plan in a satisfactory manner.

 - A grade of Incomplete will be allowed only in cases of extreme hardship (e.g., illness, death in the family) and must be approved by the principal.

-- Students who have Honors Study Hall privileges will forfeit this privilege if they are failing a course at the quarter.
+- Students who have Honors Study Hall privileges will forfeit this privilege if they are failing a course at mid-semester or semester.

 This rule does not apply to daily quizzes (less than full-period evaluations).
-Students should contact the principal or academic dean to resolve situations that violate this policy.
+Students should contact the division head or academic dean to resolve situations that violate this policy.

 Requests for special test-taking accommodations should be made to the student services team.
 These accommodations could include extended time on tests, modification of tests and alternate forms of assessment.
 These requests will be reviewed by the student’s adviser, the teachers, the learning specialist and the student services team.